insure logo

 Average SR-22 car insurance cost in New Jersey

-However, it’s also $1,671 cheaper than in Michigan, the most expensive state for SR-22 insurance.
+New Jersey’s rate is $1,355 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
+However, it’s also $1,671 less than in Michigan, the most expensive state for SR-22 insurance.

 Our agents make it hassle-free to get the right quote.